 Mice and rats are complex, unique beings with the capacity to experience a wide range of emotions.
-As highly intelligent as our canine friends, they’re natural students who excel at learning and understanding concepts.
+Highly intelligent, they’re natural students who excel at learning and understanding concepts.

-Much like us, mice and rats are very social creatures.
+Much like humans, mice and rats are very social animals.
 They become attached to one another, love their families, and enjoy playing, wrestling, and sleeping curled up together.

 Mice and rats are fastidiously clean animals who groom themselves several times a day and are less likely than dogs or cats to transmit parasites and viruses.

 Did You Know?

 - Rats love to be tickled, and they make ultrasonic chirping noises that sound like laughter.

 - Mice and rats are so smart that they can recognize their names and respond when called.

 - Rats naturally have a pleasant perfume-like scent.

 - Rats have excellent memories, and once they learn a navigation route, they never forget it.

 Humanely Keep Rodents Out of Your Home